 What?
 Seriously… the whole reason you’ve brought the family here is so they can make some nature memories and have some outdoor fun while you soak up the sun and indulge in a little fire-side mom-time, right?.

-Well, read on for some campground activities for kids that are sure to entertain!
+Well, read on for some camping activities for kids that are sure to entertain!
 You’ll find ideas that kids can do independently with little prep.
 You’ll also find family camping games, camping crafts, and family games perfect for travel and fun around the picnic table.

 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 See my policy page for more information)